qiskit-community/qiskit-qec/README.md

 ## Ways to Contribute

 1. Development QEC or Architectural requirements (general or detailed)
-  - Requirments and details are curently stored [here](https://github.com/Qiskit/qiskit-qec/blob/develop/docs/Requirements.md)
+  - Requirements and details are curently stored [here](https://github.com/Qiskit/qiskit-qec/blob/develop/docs/Requirements.md)
 3. Developing approaches and pseudocode for requirements
 4. Writing prototype code for requirements
 5. Creating and testing unit tests